mdr0id/zcash/doc/source/rtd_pages/rtd_docs/user_guide.rst

     	- Install devtoolset-3 and autotools-latest (if not previously installed).
     	- Run ``scl enable devtoolset-3 'scl enable autotools-latest bash'`` and do the remainder of the build in the shell that this starts.

+    - Windows (cross-compile)
+        .. note:: As of 5/1/2018 this platform is not fully supported.
+However, we are actively working to complete the components to support this.

+    - macOS
+        .. note:: As of 5/1/2018 this platform is not fully supported.
+However, we are actively working to complete the components to support this.

+    - CentOS 7
+        .. note:: As of 5/1/2018 this platform is not fully supported.
+However, we are actively working to complete the components to support this.

 Next, we need to ensure we have the correct version of `gcc` and `binutils`

 	1. gcc/g++ 4.9 *or later* is required.